aksharmty/promotional-email/readme.txt

 Send promotional email from your cpanel sharing hosting and grow your businees. you can send email 1 email every 10 minute.
 Requirement :
-smtp enable hosting account ( I use sharing hosting from <a href="https://shop.sakhihosting.in/web-hosting/index.php">sakhi hosting</a> ) php5.6 and above. mysql myphpadmin. cronjob
+smtp enable hosting account ( I use sharing hosting from <a href="https://shop.sakhihosting.in/web-hosting/index.php"> sakhi hosting</a> ) php5.6 and above. mysql myphpadmin. cronjob